 Strengths and Weaknesses

-Below is a comparative analysis of the strengths and weaknesses of two companies, indie Semiconductor, Inc. (INDI) and MicroVision, Inc. (MVIS).
+The following table summarizes the strengths and weaknesses of indie Semiconductor, Inc. (INDI) and MicroVision, Inc. (MVIS) based on the most recent data.

 | Criterion | indie Semiconductor, Inc. (INDI) | MicroVision, Inc. (MVIS) |